-In order to assess the problems created due to chicken-and-egg-type of situations when it comes to the deployment of those alternative fuels in transport that require a dedicated refuelling infrastructure, and to better reflect potential spill-over effects of the use of such alternative fuels in other sectors of the energy system, the GEC Model has two dedicated sub-models, one covering natural gas infrastructure and the other electricityrelated refuelling infrastructure.
-In principle, both modules seek to quantify the costs and benefits of increased infrastructure availability for transmission and distribution of these alternative fuels.
+To assess the problems created due to chicken-and-egg-type of situations when it comes to the deployment of those alternative fuels in transport that require a dedicated refuelling infrastructure, and to better reflect potential spill-over effects of the use of such alternative fuels in other sectors of the energy system, the GEC

+Model has dedicated sub-models for covering refuelling infrastructure.
+In principle, the modules seek to quantify the costs and benefits of increased infrastructure availability for transmission and distribution of these alternative fuels.
 In essence, the relationship of these spill-over benefits can be illustrated as in Figure 3.8.